 October is here and with the changing season, many of our thoughts turn to fall leaves, pumpkin-spiced lattes and well… anything and everything pumpkin-spiced.
+But did you know it is National Book Month?
+You might have guessed from the title, we’ve got 20 fun facts about books to spice up your reading.

 - Of Mice and Men was originally titled Something that Happened.